lanl-ansi/Juniper.jl/docs/src/options.md

 ### strong_restart::Bool [true]

-If a child while running strong branching is infeasible this holds for the whole node.
+If a child, while running strong branching, is infeasible this holds for the whole node.
 Therefore we can tighten the bounds and rerun the strong branch part.
 (This might occur more then once)

 ## Parallel